Whining. Sigh. In other words, how can we stop constant whining?

 I is for Imitate.
 If your child is building a hospital with legos, you say, “I am going to build a hospital with legos, too,” or if your child is drawing a ninja (as in my case 9 out of 10 times), you say, “I am going to draw a ninja, too.”

 D is for Describe.
 “You built a tall tower.”
 “Your hospital is red.”
 “The ninja has a blue shirt.”

 E is for Enjoyment.
 “Wow!”
 “How wonderful!”

-Parent Child Interaction Therapy – Selective Attention / Active Ignore
+Parent-Child Interaction Therapy – Selective Attention / Active Ignore

 The other piece of our homework is to practice “Selective Attention” or Active Ignore when a child exhibits minor irritating, annoying, or inappropriate behavior.
-The key to be successful with this approach is to let the child know ahead of time that you will ignore the child when this behavior occurs.
+The key to being successful with this approach is to let the child know ahead of time that you will ignore the child when this behavior occurs.

 - Walk away.

 - Turn your eyes away.